 - are presented in a manner that responds to their unique requirements for care, conservation and safety; and,

-- are preserved for the enjoyment of future generations through management policies and guidelines.
+- are preserved for the enjoyment of future generations through the City of London ten-year Capital Lifecycle Maintenance Program and the use of specialized consultant conservators and/or artist/creators.

 1.3.
 Purpose of Public Art / Monument Policy

 The primary purpose of this Policy is to provide a mechanism through which the City of London acquires significant pieces of public art/monuments for municipally-owned public space through their purchase, commission or donation.
 The City may authorize public art/monuments that it does not own to be placed on municipally-owned public space through an agreement between the City of London and the owner of the public art/monuments.

 2.1 Municipally-owned public space - areas frequented by the general public that are owned or occupied by the City of London.
 Municipally-owned public space includes, but is not limited to, parks, road allowances, tunnels, boulevards, streets, courtyards, squares and bridges, as well as building exteriors, foyers, concourses and significant interior public areas of municipal buildings.